fernandoroch4/apache-flink-locally/README.md

-# apache-flink-locally
+# Apache Flink - Locally

 Running Apache Flink locally using Localstack DynamoDB as data source

-## Apache Flink and Localstack infrastructure
+## 1. Apache Flink and Localstack infrastructure

 ### Launch a cluster in the foreground (use -d for background)